underlay/tasl.io/content/docs/references.md

 }
 ```

-... where we just spliced the book type directly into the person class.
 There are two major functional differences between the two schemas:

 1. In the first schema (with separate classes), it's possible to have lots of books that aren't anybody's favorite.
-In the second example, the only way that a book can show up in an instance is as a nested value of an `ex:Person` element.
+In the second example, the only way that a book can show up in an instance is as a nested value of an `ex:Person2` element.
 2. In the first schema, it's easy to tell if two people have the same favorite book, since we can just ask whether the references point to the same book element.
 In the second schema, the best we could do is compare the _values_ of the `ex:favoriteBook` components for different people.
 In this case, we're probably comfortable with comparing the values for `ex:title` and `ex:isbn`, and if they're the same for two people, concluding that they have the same favorite book.
 But in other cases this kind of value comparison can break down, or isn't appropriate for the actual thing you're modeling.
 Having separate classes allows us to have multiple elements with the exact same values.

 The common theme behind both of these differences is the motto that _identity is held by elements_.
 Comparing the values (or parts of the values) of different elements is only sometimes useful.

-## Multi-valued properties
+## multi-valued properties

 One common way that we use references is to model properties that can have multple values.
 For example, in this simple schema...